SF-Tec/openmodels/README.md

 The list of supported models is rapidly growing.
 If you have a request for a model or feature, please reach out to info@sftec.es.

-model2json requires scikit-learn >= 1.5.0
+OpenModels requires scikit-learn >= 1.5.0

 ## Currently Supported scikit-learn Models